 The study appears in the online May 7, 2013 issue of Cell Metabolism.

-“Although it has long been recognized that a key event leading to development of type 2 diabetes is uncontrolled glucose production from the liver, underlying mechanisms have been elusive,” said senior author Gökhan S. Hotamisligil, chair of the Department of Genetics and Complex Diseases and J.S.
+“Although it has long been recognized that a key event leading to development of type 2 diabetes is uncontrolled glucose production from the liver, underlying mechanisms have been elusive,” said senior author Gökhan S. Hotamisligil, chair of the Department of Molecular Metabolism and J.S.
 Simmons Professor of Genetics and Metabolism at HSPH.
 “We now have identified aP2 as a novel hormone released from fat cells that controls this critical function.”

 The ability of one organ—in this case, the adipose tissue—to so directly and profoundly control the actions of another—the liver —is in itself very exciting, said Hotamisligil.
 “We suspect this communication system between adipose tissue and liver may have evolved to help fat cells command the liver to supply the body with glucose in times of nutrient deprivation.
 However, when the engorged fat cells lose control over this signal in obesity, the blood levels of aP2 rise, glucose is poured into the bloodstream and cannot be cleared by other tissues.
 The result is high blood glucose levels and type 2 diabetes.

 Type 2 diabetes is a metabolic disease that impacts at least 26 million Americans and is linked to heart disease, stroke, and other serious health complications.
 The disease is often linked to obesity and insulin resistance and a loss of control of glucose production in the liver and insulin production in the pancreas, resulting in too much glucose in the blood.